-You’ve sworn off plastic bags, cut back on buying beverages in single-use bottles and started bringing lunch to work every day in a stylish glass container.
-Congrats, you’re living green in 2020.
-However, you should consider giving your wardrobe a revamp and eschewing all those fast-fashion brands for something a little more eco-friendly.
-Just in time for Earth Day, we’re highlighting the ten best sustainable fashion brands of 2020.
+You’ve sworn off plastic bags, cut back on buying beverages in single-use bottles and reevaluated your use of plastic straws.
+Congrats, you’re living green in 2021.
+However, you should consider giving your wardrobe and swap out your fast-fashion shopping habits for something a little more eco-friendly.
+Just in time for Earth Day, we’re highlighting the best sustainable fashion brands of 2021.
 Go on, shop for the sake of our planet.

 You might already know this brand for its 100 percent recycled swimsuits, all of which are insanely flattering.
-But don’t overlook Summersalt’s workout gear—including these gym shorts ($65) that are designed to be moisture-wicking and are made with sun protection.
+But don’t overlook Summersalt’s workout gear—including the adorable floral sports bra above—that are designed to be moisture-wicking and are made with sun protection.
+The brand recently branched into recycled cashmere and cozy lounge sets, as well as an “essentials” category featuring moisture-wicking undies, easy T-shirts and sleek bodysuits.
 All the packing materials, from hang tags to polybags, are made from recycled products, and Summersalt also recommends using the resealable mailer to tote around wet bathing suits or sweaty gym clothes.
 Brilliant!

 3. Common Era